 The first recorded marriage between a Dalmatian gum digger and a Maori was in 1891.
 Another gum digger, Lovro Petricevich, married Makareta Raharuhi of the Ngati Kuri tribe.
 Lovro became fluent in Maori, and when he died he was buried on his wife’s marae in accordance with local custom.
 Their daughter, Dame Miraka Szaszy, was the first Maori woman to graduate from Auckland University.

-Dame Mira Szaszy, the first Maori woman to graduate from Auckland University
+Dame Mira Szaszy, b.
+Petricevich, the first Maori woman to graduate from Auckland University

 The descendants of Dalmatians and Maori remain proud of their mixed cultural and linguistic heritage.
 In March 2010 the 11th annual Tarara Day was celebrated in West Auckland, jointly organised by Te Waipareira marae and the Croatian Cultural Society.
 ‘Tarara’ is the Maori term for people of Dalmatian descent.